 Clif Bar Whey Protein Salted Caramel Cashew

 If you’re hungry for a delicious protein boost without sugar alcohols, artificial sweeteners or zero-calorie sweeteners, this bar will become your go-to.
 It’s the perfect blend of creamy nut butter and crunchy cashews.

 Aloha Peanut Butter Chocolate Chip

 Say “aloha” to a toned body when you include this bar in your diet.
-And don’t worry about the 12 grams of sugar: “Carbs actually help protein get into the muscle fibers,” says Isabel Smith MS, RD, CDN and founder of New York-based Isabel Smith Nutrition.
+And don’t worry about the 24 grams of carbs: “Carbs actually help protein get into the muscle fibers,” says Isabel Smith MS, RD, CDN and founder of New York-based Isabel Smith Nutrition.

 Amazing Grass Protein Superfood Chocolate Almond Butter